orthecreedence/pretend-event-loop/README.md

 main thread start executing `(dispatch-job job)`.

 pretend-event-loop also works with long running, CPU-intensive jobs much in the same way.
-If you need to process a large amoutn of data without blocking, you use `(work ...)`:
+If you need to process a large amount of data without blocking, you use `(work ...)`:

     (pel:next (data) (grab-data-from-db)